XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 ## Teaching and Mentoring Philosophy from Herbert A. Simon
 *1. "Teaching is not entertainment, but it is unlikely to be successful unless it is entertaining (the more respectable word is interesting.)"*

 *2(a).
-"Pick a research problem that is important (so that it will matter if it is solved), but one for which they have a secret weapon that gives some prospect of success."
-2(b).
+"I advise my graduate students to pick a research problem that is important (so that it will matter if it is solved), but one for which they have a secret weapon that gives some prospect of success."*

+*2(b).
 "One of the first rules of science is if somebody delivers a secret weapon to you, you better use it."*